brettkromkamp/awesome-knowledge-management/README.md

 * [Stemic](https://stemic.app/) is a visual thinking tool that helps understanding
 * [Contexted](https://contexted.io/) is a relational note-taking app
 * [Stardog](https://www.stardog.com/platform/) is an enterprise knowledge graph platform
+* [Obsidian](https://obsidian.md/) is commercial knowledge base software that works on top of a local folder of markdown files

 ### Libraries